frida/frida-website/_docs/javascript-api.md

 +   `Java.available`: a boolean specifying whether the current process has the a Java VM loaded, i.e. Dalvik or ART.
 Do not invoke any other `Java` properties or methods unless this is the case.

++   `Java.androidVersion`: a string specifying which version of Android we're running on.

 +   `Java.enumerateLoadedClasses(callbacks)`: enumerate classes loaded right
     now, where `callbacks` is an object specifying: